US orthodontic chains, ranked by office count

 If you want the source breakdown for a specific state or DSO, ask.
 We do not hide the working.

-The five largest states carry roughly 38 percent of US orthodontic offices, driven by population and the geography of family-paid orthodontic care.
-Per capita, the picture is flatter than most healthcare verticals because adolescent demand follows households, not hospital systems.
+California, Texas, Florida, New York, and Illinois carry roughly 38 percent of US orthodontic offices, with Houston, Dallas-Fort Worth, Los Angeles, New York, and Atlanta metros doing most of the lifting.
+Per capita the picture is flatter than dialysis or hospital-owned specialties because orthodontic demand follows adolescent households, not hospital systems.

 #StateOrthodontic officesPer 100k residents